-Unlike greyhounds, they don’t have the strong chase instinct, meaning they usually get on well with cats in the household.
+Unlike greyhounds, they don’t have a strong chase instinct, meaning they usually get on well with cats in the household.

 Although their chase instinct is more limited, they do enjoy exercise that requires speed, such as agility and flyball.

-They’re also one of the quietest breeds of dog around, meaning they aren’t great as guard dogs, but are excellent household pets, especially if you have neighbors.
+They’re also one of the quietest breeds of dogs around, meaning they aren’t great as guard dogs, but are excellent household pets, especially if you have neighbors.

-Afghan Hounds, originally from Afghanistan, are a beautiful breed that have the same figure as a greyhound, but with long luxurious coats.
+Afghan Hounds, originally from Afghanistan, are a beautiful breed that has the same figure as a greyhound, but with long luxurious coats.